Perpetually Fair Assignments Via Balanced Sequences of Permutations: Valuations and Proportionality: Weak Full-Balance

+(b) A repeated assignment is called \emph{perpetually ordinally PROP$c$} if it is perpetually PROP$c$ for every valuation $v$ satisfying $v_1 > \cdots > v_n$. \end{definition} Note that, when all values are positive, \Cref{def:propc}(a) implies the standard definition of PROP$c$, as removing items only makes the value smaller.

-The sequence for $n=6$ at \Cref{tab:repeated-assignment-6-6} fails this condition already after the second day.
+The sequence for $n=6$ at \Cref{tab:repeated-assignment-6-6} fails ordinal PROP1 already after the second day.
 This is because the total value allocated up to this time is $2\cdot (v_1+v_2+v_3+v_4+v_5+v_6)$, whereas the bundle of player 5 is $\{5,6\}$.
 Even if we add the most valuable item $1$, the resulting bundle value is $v_1+v_5+v_6$, which might be smaller than $1/6$ of the total value (e.g. if $v_5=v_6=0$ and $v_1=\cdots=v_4=1$).
-Hence, the repeated assignment at \Cref{tab:repeated-assignment-6-6} is not ordinally-PROP1 after day $2$, and hence it is not perpetually-PROP1.
+Hence, the repeated assignment at \Cref{tab:repeated-assignment-6-6} is not perpetually ordinally PROP1. ~ Below we relate full balance to perpetual proportionality. \begin{theorem} A fully-balanced permutation sequence generates a perpetually ordinally PROP1 repeated assignment. \end{theorem} \Cref{thm:full-balance-implies-ordinal-prop1} follows directly from \Cref{thm:weak-full-balance-implies-ordinal-prop1} below, which shows that ordinal PROP1 follows from an a slightly weaker balance condition. \begin{definition} A permutation sequence is called \emph{weakly fully-balanced} if for all $t\in[n]$, the bundle $Z_i^t$ of every player $i$ satisfies the following for all $j\in[t]$: